rafatuita/dashboard_wiki/Creating-sample-user.md

 ## Create ClusterRoleBinding

-In most cases after provisioning our cluster using `kops` or `kubeadm` or any other popular tool admin `Role` already exists in the cluster.
+In most cases after provisioning our cluster using `kops` or `kubeadm` or any other popular tool, the `ClusterRole` `admin-Role` already exists in the cluster.
 We can use it and create only `RoleBinding` for our `ServiceAccount`.

 **NOTE**: `apiVersion` of `ClusterRoleBinding` resource may differ between Kubernetes versions.
 Starting from `v1.8` it was promoted to `rbac.authorization.k8s.io/v1`.